grycap/cloudvamp/README.md

 It uses the OneGate system to publish and get the monitored information so OneGate must be installed and configured, as indicated in the [OpenNebula's OneGate Documentation](http://archives.opennebula.org/documentation:rel4.4:onegate_usage).

-The first step is to upload the contextualization scripts located in `/tmp/cloudvamp/onegate_scripts/` (`onegate_init.sh`, `onegate_publisher.sh`) to the OpenNebula "Files & Kernels" section.
+The first step is to upload the contextualization scripts (`onegate_init.sh`, `onegate_publisher.sh`) to the OpenNebula "Files & Kernels" section.
+If you are using OpenNebula versions 4.8 or newer the files are located in `/tmp/cloudvamp/onegate_scripts/` however if you are using versions 4.6 or older the files are located in `/tmp/cloudvamp/onegate_scripts/old`

 Then all the templates of the VMs must be configured to activate the OpenNebula contextualization Token, include both files, and set `onegate_init.sh` as an init script: